PawseySC/containers-openfoam-workshop/_episodes/03_compileAndExecuteUsersOwnTools.md

 >    ~~~
 >    {: .output}
 >
-> 5. Or you can perform that basic mini-test from the command line:
+> 5. Or you can perform that basic mini-test from the command line (binding the local `projectUserDir` directory):
 >
 >    ~~~
 >    zeus-1:*-v1912> module load singularity